 During this day and age, managing your lifestyle and monthly expenses with just one source of income is not feasible.
-While most finance blogs will advocate the importance of saving money and reducing expenses in order to stretch your paycheck for the entire month, there comes a point when that’s no longer practical.
+While most finance blogs will advocate the importance of saving money and reducing expenses in order to stretch your paycheck for the entire month (Read here: How to Make a Budget by Paycheck), there comes a point when that’s no longer practical.
 It’s at this point that you need to seriously think about either increasing your income (it may be asking for a pay raise at your current job or moving to a new job with a better salary scheme) or else indulge in a side hustle to get some extra income.
 Especially during the Covid-19 pandemic, with many offices having converted to work from home systems and going out being restricted, people have a lot of free time on their hands that would ordinarily have been spent on commuting, social gatherings, traveling etc. This makes taking on a side hustle or a few part time jobs to earn some extra income extremely feasible.

 Buying and Selling